‘Teen Mom 2’ Dad Jeremy Calvert And Brooke Wehr Back Together And Pregnant?

-According to a Radar Online report last month, Brooke Wehr broke news of Jeremy Calvert’s alleged cheating with a meme of a man dancing with a woman that read, “Yes my love, I love you.
+According to a Radar Online report last month, Brooke Wehr broke the news of Jeremy Calvert’s alleged cheating with a meme of a man dancing with a woman that read, “Yes my love, I love you.
 I swear I won’t cheat on you tonight.”

 In the caption, she added, “Sounds about right.
 Too bad he f****d the producer [Mandi Venturino]… [and] only about 1,000 other people.”